|

 If congressional staffers get a special subsidy to pay for their premium plan on the exchanges by law and the rest of us don't, they are being treated differently.
 Where's MY special subsidy?
 Just because I work in the private sector doesn't mean my employer can just absorb the massive rate hikes that are coming.
 If they dump coverage for us, there's no guarantee I'll get any "compensation" from him while I search the exchanges for an alternative.
 I'll be subject to the regulations put forth by law that determine if I am eligible.

+Shouldn't congress be subject to the same restrictions the rest of the public would go through, instead of being insulated from it?
+Why should congress be treated better than the rest of us?
+Furthermore, why would Democrats choose to shut down the government over it?
 You are entitled to a subsidy if your employer does not provide insurance coverage for you.
 It's kinda how the system works >.> It is not special treatment because congresspeople and staffers would get a subsidy (the same subsidy that is available to other uninsured Americans) since their employer (the federal government) wouldn't be extending them coverage.

+Furthermore, why would Democrats choose to shut down the government over it?
 The Tea Party is owning this shutdown.
 No point in spreading this particular brand of dishonesty.

 [+]